 Transferring ownership of land

 The rules and regulations surrounding the transferring of ownership of land are similar to that of conventional property.
 If the land is deemed to be residential in nature, Trustees are not allowed to purchase the land from themselves or a related party.
-However, if the land is deemed to be commercial in nature, Trustees can purchase it from themselves, on the basis that the transaction takes place at market value and is at arm’s length.
+However, if the land is deemed to be commercial in nature, Trustees can purchase it from themselves, on the basis that the transaction takes place on arm’s length basis.

 Commercial or residential